michelin/ns4kafka/README.md

 ns4kafka:
   security:
-    admin-group: MY_ADMIN_GROUP
+    admin-group: ADMIN_GROUP
 ```

 The `micronaut.gitlab.url` property is set to the GitLab instance URL.
 The `micronaut.token.jwt.signatures.secret.generator.secret` property is used to sign the JWT token and should be
 changed update to a secure value.

-The admin group is set to "MY_ADMIN_GROUP" in the example above.
+The admin group is set to "ADMIN_GROUP" in the example above.
 Users will be granted admin privileges if they belong
-to the GitLab group "MY_ADMIN_GROUP".
+to the GitLab group "ADMIN_GROUP".

 ### Kafka Broker